What is Heat Cramps?

 Signs and symptoms of Heat Cramps may include:

 - Intermittent cramping pain, which may involve any muscle group within the body.
 But, usually those muscles that have been stressed the most during the physical activities, are affected

 - Excessive sweating

 - Symptoms may appear hours after physical activity

 How is First Aid administered for Heat Cramps?

 - Move away from the sun or heat, to a cooler area (or under the shade)

 - Replenish lost fluid and electrolytes, by drinking juice or any ‘sports-drink’ that contain electrolytes

-- DO NOT take any alcoholic beverages, or drinks containing caffeine (like coffee)
+- DO NOT take any alcoholic beverages or drinks containing caffeine (such as coffee)